 What approach did you take?

-“We worked with colleagues from the UN, remote support from the Netherlands and the NGOs in the area.
+"We worked with colleagues from the United Nations (UN), remote support from the Netherlands and the NGOs in the area.
 Together, we looked for the best possible solutions for the upcoming rainy season.
 It is a technical issue.
 How much water can we expect and where?
 How can we remove this water?
 But it is also a planning issue.
 Is there anywhere we can move the tents to?
-Will the landowner give us permission?
-Are there organisations that can set up specific measures in time?”
+Will the landowner permit us?
+Are there organisations that can set up specific measures in time?"

 What challenges did you experience during the work?

-How is this different from the work you normally do?
+How is this different from the work you usually do?

 "The situation here is completely different from the desk job I am used to.
 In the Netherlands, I use datasets, data science techniques and models to solve problems.
 Here, I roll up my sleeves and jump into ditches to take profile measurements.
 I also had to get used to working long hours; more than 12 hours a day was normal."

 Can you give us an idea of how the project went?